 Saving The Last Perfect Place In California

 A living laboratory for scientists and conservationists.
-A muse for everyone that comes upon it.
+A muse for everyone who comes upon it.

 There’s no place like it on Earth.
 Eight miles of pristine southern California coastline.
 More than 24,000 acres of grassland, oak and cypress forests, chaparral and coastal scrub.
 It’s been referred to as “the last perfect place in California.”

 Fourteen endangered species call the area home.
 Coyote stroll the beach, seals play in the surf, and osprey soar in the sky above as whales breach in the sea below.